Munawwar/ws-affected/README.md

-  -h, --head <branch>     The head branch to compare for (default: HEAD) -c, --concurrency <n>   The number of concurrent tasks to run (default: 0 = number of CPUs) -u, --print-success     Show output for successful scripts as well -h, --help              Show the help text
+  -h, --head <branch>     The head branch to compare for (default: HEAD) -c, --concurrency <n>   The number of concurrent tasks to run (default: 0 = number of CPUs) -u, --print-success     Show output for successful scripts as well -a, --all-workspaces    Run scripts on all workspaces -w, --workspace         Run scripts on specific workspaces (repeatable flag) -h, --help              Show the help text
 ```
 ## Examples